 Providing value directly to the Engineering and Procurement teams is critical to driving AWP adoption.
-Forcing Engineering and Procurement to adjust their work process to benefit construction downstream can make the overall project more productive.
-AWP mature organizations understand however that the best path to efficiency is one where every department actively embraces the better process for their own benefit and for the benefit of the overall project.
+Forcing Engineering and Procurement to adjust their work process or execution sequence to benefit construction downstream will make the overall project more productive.
+AWP mature organizations understand, however, that the best path to efficiency is one where every organization actively embraces the process for their own benefit and for the benefit of the overall project.

 AWP Does Not Benefit Engineering and Procurement